• drpossum a year ago

 It's lame of me but I'll probably just pay.

-• NewJazz 10 months ago
+• NewJazz a year ago

 Why stay?
 A domain transfer is cheaper than continuing service.
 What justification do they have for a 60% price hike (which is likely a much higher increase in their margin over the registry + ICANN fee)?

-• leobg 10 months ago
+• leobg a year ago

 Yeah, in my case it’s not about .com domains.
 Last year they also removed their free included email hosting and asked some ridiculous price to not delete my mailboxes.